 Annual reports on the UWIR

-Note: No annual report was published in 2015 because the 2016 Surat UWIR provides an update on the implementation of management strategies.
+Note: No annual report was published in 2015 because the Surat UWIR 2016 provided an update on the implementation of management strategies.

 - Conduct a bore search for information about the predicted impacts of water extraction on individual bores.